atcq9876/cafe-till/README.md

 Receipts must calculate and show the correct amount of tax (in this shop's case, 8.64%), as well as correct line totals and total amount.
 Don't worry about calculating discounts or change yet.

 ### Sprint 2
-Add functionality to handle discounts - both discounts for selected items (e.g., Tea, Cappucinos or Muffins) and on orders over a certain total value (e.g., 10% on orders over $20).
+Add functionality to handle discounts - both discounts for selected items (e.g., 5% off Tea, Cappucinos or Muffins) and on orders over a certain total value (e.g., 10% off orders over $20).
 Add functionality to take payment and calculate correct change.

 ### Sprint 3